 Escape the heat with an afternoon snooze and shower back at Grandma's, before venturing out for the evening.

 Time for a mooch around town before dinner.

 7. Wat Chet Yod

 Easily walkable from Grandma Kaew's, this small temple felt well-loved and used by the locals.
 The giant seated Buddha was undergoing a new golden spray tan (paint) when we visited.

 8. Jet Yod Road

 Pick a spot for a pre-dinner beer or cocktail and watch the world go by.
 Jet Yod Road is the perfect place with several bars and cafes.

 Head towards Barrab for dinner, stopping at the nearby Clock Tower to see the light and sound display.
 At 7pm, 8pm and 9pm nightly.

-Full disclosure, we didn't eat here by we tried to!
+Full disclosure, we didn't eat here, but we tried to!
 It was closed for some renovations.
-The menu looked delicious with veggie and non veggie options.
+The menu looked delicious with veggie and non-veggie options.
 The reviews for food and service look great too.
 Alas, it was the Night Baazar again for us.
 Which suited us just fine.

 You may also like to check out